kmlawson/china-revolutions-mo3337/99bibliography.md

 - Dutton, Michael Robert. *Policing Chinese Politics: A History*.
 2005.
 - ———. *Streetlife China*.
 1998.
 - Eastman, Lloyd E. *Family, Fields, and Ancestors: Constancy and Change in China’s Social and Economic History, 1550-1949*.
 1988.
+- Ebon, Martin. *Lin Piao: The Life and Writings of China’s New Ruler*.
+1970.
 - Ebrey, Patricia Buckley. *Women and the Family in Chinese History*.
 2003.
+- Edgerton-Tarpley, Kathryn.
+‘A River Runs through It: The Yellow River and The Chinese Civil War, 1946–1947’. *Social Science History* 41, no. 2 (2017): 141–73.
+[Link](https://www.jstor.org/stable/90017906).
 - Eisenman, Joshua. *Red China’s Green Revolution: Technological Innovation, Institutional Change, and Economic Development Under the Commune*.
 2018.
 - Elman, Benjamin A. *A Cultural History of Modern Science in China*.
 2009.
 - Eng, David L., Teemu Ruskola, and Shuang Shen. *China and the Human: Marx, Mao, and the Human*.
 2012.